visdesignlab/trrack/README.md

+> This version of Trrack has been archived.
+Please refer to https://github.com/Trrack/trrackjs for the latest updates and releases.
+> This archival only affects the github repository.
+The npm versions of trrack are still available at `@visdesignlab/trrack`.

 # The Trrack Provenance Tracking Library

 Trrack is a library to create and track provenance (history) in web-based apps.
 Trrack allows you to create and maintain a non-linear provenance graph representing the history of the state of your visualization.
 Through this graph, you can easily implement complete action recovery, as well as store custom metadata and annotations.